nmatos1/Spice-It-Up/README.md

 # Spice-It-Up

 Can you handle the spice
-Sweet peppers(yellow)- lose 5 points
+Sweet peppers(green)- lose 5 points
 Spicy peppers(red)- gain 10 points

 Open mouth to catch